Home » Central Catalonia » Visiting the Salt Mountain and medieval castle in Cardona

 Where to sleep in Cardona

-If you fancy spending a night in Cardona, there are many great accommodations that are not only hotels but an experience themselves.
+If you fancy spending a night in Cardona, there are many great accommodations that are not only hotels but also experiences themselves.

 For starters, you can spend a night in the Parador de Cardona, the luxury hotel inside the 9th-century castle.
 Imagine eating breakfast under the castle’s vaulted ceilings or having dinner in the medieval dining room.
 Staying here is like being transported to the Middle Ages but with all the comforts of the 21st century.

-Another amazing option is the Bremon Boutique Hotel, located in a historic building from the 19th century that was a girls’ school.
+Another amazing option is the Bremon Boutique Hotel, located in a historic 19th-century building that was a girls’ school.

 Dining room in the Parador de Cardona